envisioning/vocab/vocab/Deterministic.md

 ---
 category: CORE, MATH
+generality:
+- 0.85
+- 0.825
+- 0.8
+- 0.775
+- 0.75
+- 0.725
+- 0.7
 slug: deterministic
 summary: System or process is one that, given a particular initial state, will always produce the same output or result, with no randomness or unpredictability involved.
 title: Deterministic
 ---